-Magura MDR-P Rotor 203mm
+Magura MDR-P 203mm Rotor

 Hard on brakes?
 The Magura MDR-P rotor is ready for your abuse.
 Magura’s unique Dovetrail Interlink meshes the inner and out rings of the rotor with improved heat capacity and torque transfer compared to rivets.

 If heat capacity is a worry the Magura MDR-P is designed as the solution.

 203mm Magura MDR-P Rotor Part Number: 2701938